bejphil/Git-Commit-Hooks/README.md

 Imagine the scenario; you're in a group where someone has discovered `pylint` and decided all commits to production need to have score X/10 in order to pass review.

-While linting as part of refactoring is quite helpful, it can be frustrating when `pylint` is used with default settings and a numeric pass/fail criteria is established.
+While linting is an extremely import part of refactoring, it can be frustrating when `pylint` is used with default settings and a numeric pass/fail criteria is established that isn't tailored to the needs of particular code base or development team.

 Enter the _Super Lint-Hammer_ -- a commit hook that will run `autopep8` on every `*.py` file in the Git repo.
 While this won't fix fundamental problems with a code base, it will make things more compliant with PEP8 standards and usually import `pylint` scores significantly.
+It can allow code to pass automatic review in a pinch, and give you enough time to talk to your pedantic co-workers.

 [Check it out here.](./build_docs/lint_hammer.md)